sa-webb/covid-19-analyzer/README.md

 ## Apps

-Client - React web application to share and visualize the results.
+Client - **React web application** to share and visualize the results.

-Python - Anaconda environment for data analysis and PyMongo to store results used by the server.
+Python - **Data analysis environment** using Anaconda and PyMongo.

-Server - API to expose results from database to client.
+Server - **Express API** that hosts the results for the client.

 ## Technologies Used